 With the faintest of howls the air-fountain took hold of Nyav's skimmer, which trembled in the current, so that he gripped the steering-bar to keep his balance, but the need was not great, the vehicle's equilibrium maintained by the surrounding force, and he soon understood that all he had to do was enjoy the exhilaration of the invisible lift, higher and higher over the nighted plain.

-The moment came when his ascent took him past the altitude of Ao's rim and the city's splendour smote him full in the face; a few seconds later he was carried above the floor-disc, which marked the point at which he really felt himself to have entered Ao.
+The moment came when his ascent took him past the altitude of Ao's rim and the city's splendour smote him full in the face; a few seconds later he was carried above the floor-disc, which marked the point at which he felt he actually had entered Ao.

-A few moments more, and he and his companions had passed the apex of their flight.
-Now they were descending towards the smooth metal of the oalm, the open space that runs around the periphery of all the great cities of Syoom.
+A few moments more, and he and his companions had passed the apex of their flight and were descending towards the smooth metal of the oalm, the open space that runs around the periphery of all the great cities of Syoom.

 "We'll store our skimmers here," said Dersnam, who had already stepped out of his.

 The far-travelled Olhoavan accepted everything he saw as a perfect fit with the legendary greatness he expected to see.
-Of a type partly familiar, though more magnificent than the structures he had known, were the towers, the suspended globes and the interlaced walkways which loomed and tangled and festooned around him.
-Crisply unfamiliar were the street-sized boxes of coloured air.
-Theze zones took the form of tilted trapezoids, some more specifically parallelipipeds; the pedestrian had a sense of passing through a shaken heap of giant ghostly gems.
+Around and above him loomed structures of a type partly familiar, though more magnificent than the examples he had known: the towers, the suspended globes and the interlaced walkways which festooned them.

-Dersnam continued, "They're a peculiarity of Ao, dating from the Paramountcy; in fact, just about the only legacy that endures from that era - except (alas) maybe also a certain smugness of my fellow-citizens.
-They like looking back to our moment of glory."
+"I guess," said the Aonian, "you're wondering about the rallegussou.
+Luminous air-stains form part of our system of addresses."
+Nyav proceeded to imagine how each trapezoidal rallegus might indicate an address via one of its faces or edges or corners.
+Dersnam continued, "They're a peculiarity of Ao, dating from the Paramountcy.
+In fact they're just about the only legacy that endures from that era - except (alas) maybe also a certain smugness.
+My fellow-citizens like to look back to our moment of glory."

 as they turned into a shorter, wider, busier concourse at right angles